Smart Size Chart

 To integrate the Smart Size Chart on your Shopify site, follow these quick steps:

-Integrate 'Add To Cart' Functionality To Maximize Conversion, either using the
+Integrate 'Add To Cart' Functionality To Maximize Conversion, or by

 To integrate the Smart Size Chart on your site, follow these quick steps

-Integrate 'Add To Cart' Functionality To Maximize Conversion, either using the
+Integrate 'Add To Cart' Functionality To Maximize Conversion, or by

 Bold Metrics requires you to install a Private Shopify App, which grants Bold Metrics API access to your product data.
 We check your product catalog daily to check for product updates so your customers will get recommendations for the latest products.